Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Results and Discussion

+\citet{Antoja2021} discovered abundant ridge structures in the outer disc of the Milky Way using the data of Gaia EDR3.
+However, they did not investigate more details using radial velocity, chemistry, mass and age populations for the ridge, which are explored in this work. \citet{Recio2022} have also adopted RGB stars from Gaia DR3 to investigate the distribution of diagonal ridges in chemical space and found seven diagonal ridges using general sample in the actions space, it seems that four of which are significant in their Figure 31.
+But the volume of the disk probed here is a bit farther for chemistry compared to the recent DR3 work and we are using the new chemistry information like [$\alpha$/Fe] and ages in this work, then present the north-south asymmetries analysis for the ridge.

+By focusing on the ratio of $L_Z$/$L_\sun$, when comparing with more recent works in consideration of solar radius and values.
+We find some ridges in \citet{Ramos2018} can be expressed as: L2 (1.148), Sirius (1.019), Hyade (0.935), Hercules (0.808), L11 (0.740), L12 (0.668), L16 (1.185).
+More others like \citet{Bernet2022}, the ratio of the Arch/Hat should be 1.18, and the ratio of the new ridge in \citet{Antoja2021} is 1.353.
+In our work, six ridges ratios are: 0.758, 0.844, 1.042, 1.119, 1.255, and 1.409, respectively.
+If we compare our six ridges carefully, it can be seen they might be corresponding to the L11, Herclues, Sirius, Arch/Hat, L16, new ridge of \citet{Antoja2021}.

 \citet{Wang2020c} investigated the chemo-dynamical evolution of the ridge structure of the Galactic disc.
-They found three long-lived ridge structures and discovered one type is relatively stable with age, the other type changes with time.
-Therefore, they support that the mechanisms of these two kinds of ridges are possibly originated from phase mixing of the spiral arm of the Milky Way and the disturbance of the Sagittarius Dwarf Spheroidal Galaxy, this coupling mechanisms could also be found more details in \citet{Khanna2019}.
-Using Gaia DR2 and GALAH DR2 Southern Sky Survey, \citet{Khanna2019} have found clear ridge features and more importantly, they also used test particle simulations and N-body simulations to explore the origins of the ridge features, they find in order to unify the ridge features and vertical motions, both the spiral arms phase mixing and the interaction between the Sagittarius dwarf galaxy with Milky Way might be better to advance our understanding for the ridges and snails.
-Although the spiral arm mechanism in their model could reproduce different kinds of ridges with different energy.
-Compared to \citet{Wang2020c}, we extend the range from [8,12] kpc to [8,18]\,kpc with mass and also find two kinds of ridges, not only we confirm the ridges and possible coupling mechanisms but also we find more than three ridges.
+They found three ridge structures from young population to old population and discovered one type is relatively stable with age, the other type changes with time.
+Then, they attempted to relate the observational results to the phase mixing of the spiral arm of the Milky Way and the disturbance of the Sagittarius dwarf spheroidal galaxy (Sgr), this coupling mechanisms could also be found more details in \citet{Khanna2019}.
+Using Gaia DR2 and GALAH DR2 Southern Sky Survey, \citet{Khanna2019} have found clear ridge features ($L_Z$ = (1350, 1600, 1800, 2080)).
+More importantly, they also used test particle simulations and N-body simulations to explore the origins of the ridge features, their results show that in order to unify the ridge features with different kinds of ridges and vertical motions, both the spiral arms phase mixing and the interaction between the Sagittarius dwarf galaxy with Milky Way might be better to advance our understanding for the ridges and snails.
+To be more specific, the spiral arm mechanisms in their model could reproduce different kinds of ridges with different energy, when considering the Sgr perturbation the in-plane and vertical motions could be reproduced well simultaneously.
+All these show the coupling might be the cause for the complex ridges and 3D kinematic asymmetries, which does not seem contradictory to our observational analysis shown in this work from the qualitative perspective .